searchhub/searchhub.github.io/ui/readme.en.md

 can still head over to the query cluster view and merge/unmerge a cluster manually.

 ## Manual training
-Only certain combinations of queries can be selected for AI training.
-SearchHub already pre-filters these combinations according to certain criteria.
+Only certain combinations of queries can be selected for AI training. searchHub already pre-filters these combinations according to certain criteria.
 Among other things, the <a href="https://en.wikipedia.org/wiki/Edit_distance">edit distance</a> must not be greater than 2.

 # Search Insights